Making money flipping websites is exciting and, thanks to Flippa, quite easy to do.

 When your website is seeing a healthy amount of traffic, engagement and financial potential, it’s time to sell it on Flippa (or resell it if you bought it there in the first place).
 Here are some tips for a successful auction.

 Create A Robust Description

 According to one of Flippa’s own blog posts, many unsuccessful auctions on Flippa have very little information in the description.

 Wimpy descriptions reflect poorly on you and your website.
 A buyer might assume that a sparse description means a sparse website.
 They may think that if you couldn’t put the effort into writing a description, you probably didn’t put much effort into the website.

 Instead, create a comprehensive, well-written and professional-looking description to generate interest and inspire confidence.

-This may seems obvious, but the first thing a buyer is going to look for is your website’s stats, so make sure to include the most up-to-date metrics on page views, unique visitors, gross revenue, and net profit.
+This may seem obvious, but the first thing a buyer is going to look for is your website’s stats, so make sure to include the most up-to-date metrics on page views, unique visitors, gross revenue, and net profit.
 Flippa automatically pulls your Google Analytics data during the registration process, making this part a breeze.

 Don’t Be Anonymous

 Imagine placing thousand dollar bids to a nameless, faceless, social medialess seller.
 Wouldn’t you prefer to know their name, see their face, read what they ate for breakfast that morning via Facebook?